willenny/kickstarter-analysis/Written Analysis of Results.md

 ### Analysis of Outcomes Based on Launch Date

-Using my knowledge of pivot tables and graphing in Excel, I visualized campaign outcomes of successful, failed, and canceled, based on their launch date.
+Using my knowledge of pivot tables and graphing in Excel, I visualized project outcomes of successful, failed, and canceled, based on their launch date.
 The launch date refers to the month that the fundraising campaign began.
 Due to originally only being given the launch date as a Unix timestamp, it was essential to convert this into a more easily read date.
 The following code successfully converted the Unix timestamp in a readable date. `=(((J2/60)/60)/24)+DATE(1970,1,1)`

 Next, I created a pivot table from the KickStarter worksheet, and placed it in a new sheet labeled "Theater Outcomes by Launch Date."
 When organizing the pivot table, the data is best going to be visualized with 'outcomes' in the Coloumn field, 'Date Created Conversation" in the Rows field, and 'count of outcomes' in the Values field.
 It was important to include "Parent Category" as a filter so that we can focus solely on 'theather' since that is the category that Louise's play corresponds to.